FragozoLeonardo/KatsuYOU/readme.md

-# KatsuGen (活ゲン), a Japanese language Conjugator CLI
+# KatsuYOU (活ヨウ), a Japanese language Conjugator CLI

 This is a small command-line interface (CLI) tool for generating inflections of verbs, adjectives and names in the Japanese language.